thiruwoww/Thiru-Azure-Project-/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- We can  deploy in multiple servers in short time.Main advantage is same configuration can be automated and deployed to multiple machines .Just run the ansible playbook instead of going to every machine and configure individually.It is time consuming and cost effective.
+- We can  deploy in multiple servers in short time.Main advantage is same configuration can be automated and deployed to multiple machines .Just run the ansible playbook instead of going to every machine and configure individually.This is time consuming and cost effective through Ansible it is not.

 The playbook implements the following tasks:
 - Installed the Docker and Ansible on the jumpbox machine.